-Who doesn’t love a churro!?
-This delicious fried pastry has a hot soft and doughy center and is coated in a shell of cinnamon sugar crunch.
-I wanted to create a similar treat at home but definitely did not feel like dragging out the deep fryer or battling with a pot of hot oil.
+I love classic churros and wanted to create a similar treat at home but definitely did not feel like dragging out the deep fryer or battling with a pot of hot oil.

-I figured a cookie would be a smart way to go, and after a few attempts, I was not only able to create a cookie that has all the flavor and crunch of a churro, I was able to create the shape.
+I figured a cookie would be a smart way to go, and after a few attempts, I was not only able to create a cookie that has all the flavor and crunch of a churro, I was able to get that classic shape too!

 These were super easy to put together (less than an hour) and the result is a buttery soft cookie, packing the same punch of cinnamon flavor you get from the real thing.